 Stage 3: Getting to the supermarket

-It's time for the persona to get to your store.
-How easy is it to find the right way?
-Are there any billboard advertisements on the road pointing the way to the store?
-How can the persona get to you: by private transport, bus, taxi or on foot?
+It's time for the persona to reach your physical store.
+How easy is it for them to find the way?
+Are there any billboard advertisements on the road pointing toward the store?
+And what are the transportation options—can they arrive by car, bus, taxi, or on foot?

 Stage 4: Arrival